-What is a rear differential and what does this key component do?
+What is a rear differential and what does a rear differential do?
 While every vehicle has a differential, whether you have a rear one or not depends on the drive system.
 Read on for the ins and outs of differentials and how to know which your vehicle has.

 Have you ever watched a marching band take a corner in a parade?
 You may have noticed the people on the outside of the turn take longer strides than the people on the inside to keep everyone in line.
 A differential does the same thing for a car.
 It compensates for how the inner wheels don’t have to travel as far to get around a corner as the outer ones.
 The kind of differential that’s installed depends on a few factors.

 If your vehicle has front-wheel drive, then it uses a front differential that is next to the transmission in a unit called the transaxle.
 A vehicle with rear-wheel drive has a rear differential that sits between the rear wheels and connects to the transmission through the drive shaft.
 Both front and rear differentials do the same job — ensuring the wheels move smoothly when you turn the steering wheel — just from different locations.

 All- or four-wheel drive vehicles

 Things are a bit different with these.
 An all-wheel-drive vehicle has a third kind of differential called a center differential.
 It helps distribute power between the front and rear axles since both do the job of steering your car.
 With four-wheel drive, there is a front and rear differential that’s called a transfer case located in the middle to manage and deliver power to all four wheels.
 These systems have the same goal as the others: ensuring a smooth turn where the wheels don’t skip or jump.